diumenge, 3 de novembre del 2024

 Dead bodies are still to be found and recovered from piles of cars, basements, ground floor buildings, underpasses, underground carparks, those washed out to sea...
 The death toll is currently over 200 but the fears are it could be many more.
 For this reason, perhaps the local govt refused to offer any new data yesterday, for fear of people's reactions and protests if we know the true numbers?

-For the first few days there has been no attempt (at least that I know of) to provide centres in every affected town offering psychological help and support for all survivors and relatives of victims/the missing, just the bare minimum for those who have received the official information that they've lost a loved one.
+For the first few days there has been no attempt (at least that I know of) to provide centres in every affected town offering psychological help and support for all survivors and relatives of victims/the missing, just the bare minimum for those few who have received the official information that they've lost a loved one.

-Restrictions on the tens of thousands of volunteers who've marched from Valencia city to help every day.
+There have been restrictions in some areas on the tens of thousands of volunteers who've marched from Valencia city to help every day.
 Supposedly because they might get in the way.
 In the way of what, if there's been little happening in many of the places the volunteers have reached?
 Or perhaps the restrictions are to try and cut off the flow of videos and photos showing just how dramatic the catastrophe is?

 Actually this is not just my personal opinion based simply on watching the news and social media and listening to testimonies on the ground, but ties in with that of many experts and people with experience in emergencies.
 They're all saying the local government is/was ill-prepared and did not act swiftly enough with the data they were given on Tuesday afternoon and failed to organize a sufficient response in the following days.